 Finally, when assessment means to sit beside the learner and help them determine their next steps, there is a third form of assessment that becomes crucial: assessment AS learning.
 This is the holy grail for most educators; close your eyes and envision students reflecting on their learning to set goals, curating a portfolio, and determining their own next steps based on self-reflection (as well as peer and educator feedback).
 In order to empower student agency, educators must build in opportunities for students to participate in assessment AS learning.
 At this stage, learners are no longer victims to grades given to them by an external force.
 Instead, they’re actively engaged in the assessment process and can turn the feedback into action.
 In fact, it’s the best time to sit beside the learner and reflect with them.

-Bryanna Hanson is a Partner Success lead at Learner-Centered Collaborative.
+Bryanna Hanson is the Director of Learning Design at Learner-Centered Collaborative.
 She taught Spanish K-12 in a variety of settings and is passionate about creating real-world learning experiences with students.
 She believes that a learner-centered instruction and assessment system will lead to more equitable outcomes for all students.
 To learn more about working with Bryanna and team to bring learner-centered assessment practices to your learning community, get in touch.